-For research question 2 (Where are the NAs priorities for developing disability football?), results indicate that disability football is in the "concentrate here" quadrant.
-Caution is urged as the margins between the mean lines in Figure 3 are minimal and the possibility of being scored a "system strength" could have been achieved.
-Given the diversity of programs offered that comprise disability football an organization's level of resourcing can be stretched between many types of programmes.
+For research question two (Where are the NAs priorities for developing disability football?), results indicate that disability football is in the 'concentrate here' quadrant.
+Caution is urged as the margins between the mean lines in Figure 3 are minimal and the possibility of being scored a 'system strength' could have been achieved.
+Given the diversity of programs offered that comprise disability football an organization's level of resourcing can be stretched between many types of program.
 Full provision of all types of disability football would require access to a combination of indoor and outdoor pitches across a variety of surfaces along with various accessible amenities (support networks and facilities, see Darcy & Taylor, 2009) to support this.
 For example, football for people with different types of physical disabilities (cerebral palsy, amputee, spinal injury) requires that each has access to certain specialized equipment and facilities that may not be available to all NAs, depending on their size and resources.

 The third question asked what resources and competencies are prioritized to underpin these developments?
 The results suggest some inconsistencies.
-While there are strengths in providing resource allocation to the area of disability football - particularly in the area intellectual resources - there is a "Low Priority" score for the competencies that underpin equality.
-Additionally, some resource allocations are

-"Possible Overkill" - where performance is rated than importance.
-While the availability of finance, facilities and staff should underpin all other areas, this "overkill" reflects the importance of an area has not been matched in its performance.
-In other words, throwing resources at disability football does not lead to a system strength because suitable investments in organizational competencies appear to be of relative low importance and performance.
+While there are strengths in providing resource allocation to the area disability football - particularly in the area intellectual resources - there is a 'Low Priority' score for the competencies that underpin equality.
+Additionally, some resource allocations are 'Possible Overkill' - where performance is rated than importance.
+While the availability of finance, facilities and staff should underpin all other areas, this 'overkill' reflects the importance of an area has not been matched in its performance.